-Standards, to be standards, need constant testing to ensure they are not overly simple or overly complex with respect to the safety and reliability mandated.
-That is, the standards of service reliability and safety—in order to function as standards—require managing the entailed risks and uncertainties as the chief way to test the efficacy of the standards.
+Standards, to be standards, need constant probing to ensure they are not overly simple or overly complex with respect to the safety and reliability mandated.
+That is, the standards of service reliability and safety—in order to function as standards—require managing the entailed risks and uncertainties as the chief way to probe, if not test, the efficacy of the standards.
 This makes risk a positive, not a negative, when it comes to management.

 –When so, the logical and empirical prior question that the analyst in our thought experiment has to answer becomes this: Have the utility managers demonstrated a real-time track record by way of experience and training in addressing circumstances under which (1) they didn’t know what they initially thought they knew, (2) they in fact knew more than they initially thought, (3) or both?